Ikenfell: Plot

 Believing her sister wanted to free the Dark Fold, Maritte has a panic attack and rids herself of her magic, and decides to leave Ikenfell.
 Ima asks the school's raven deity to remove Maritte and get help, but it refuses to do either, instead sending the party to the ancient ruins of old Ikenfell.
 There, they discover that a squad tried to defend an important plant, the Sapling, from the Dark Fold.
 Aeldra, the current headmistress of Ikenfell, was the only survivor, using her friends' magic powers to construct the Summerstone, imprisoning both the Dark Fold and the Sapling.
 Motivated by getting answers and her friends, Maritte regains her magic.
 In the library's archives, her party finds an old book that explains the cycle of the two magical seasons.
-Every thousand years, the Sapling dies, causing a new generation of magic to arise, and the old generation to be forgotten; this process is the cause of Ikenfell's unusual magical events.
-Aeldra's vain act to keep the Sapling preserved would lead to "great catastrophe", in repetition of the fall of old Ikenfell a thousand years ago.
-This is causing her uncontrollable grief, which she can only abate through expelling her pain into a cauldron.
-Safina, having found out the truth, tried to stop her.
+Every thousand years, the Sapling dies, causing a new generation of magic to arise, and the old generation to be forgotten; this process is the cause of Ikenfell's unusual magical events, and trying to prevent the Sapling’s death would lead to "great catastrophe", in repetition of the fall of old Ikenfell a thousand years ago.
+The deaths of her friends, however, is causing Aeldra uncontrollable grief, which she can only abate through expelling her pain into a cauldron, and has wished to preserve the Sapling in fears that freeing it will also free the Dark Fold: Safina, having found out the truth of the Sapling, had tried to stop her.

 Persuading several professors to oppose her, they decide to confront Aeldra, as the school is slowly collapsing.
 The party arrives at the Spelltower, where Aeldra is guarding the Sapling.
 Finding the doors blocked, Pertisia reveals she created a secret passage like Safina's, but suffered injuries from it that traumatized her, and she uses her powers to create a new passage.
-As they try convincing Aeldra to stop guarding the Sapling, her stress breaks her cauldron, overwhelming her and making her lose contact with reality.
+As they try convincing Aeldra to stop her vain attempt to preserve the Sapling, her stress breaks her cauldron, overwhelming her and making her lose contact with reality.
 Convinced she is defeating the Dark Fold, she kills Bax and attacks Maritte's party; the party defeats and awakens her from her trance.
 Distraught at the loss of his lover Bax, Ibn steals the Sapling.
 Revealing his immense power in the spiritual realm, his anger makes him lose his sense of self and become a monster.
 After defeating Ibn, the party uses Petronella's magic to revive Bax, who calms Ibn back to normality, and they free the Sapling.